deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18084/index.md

 ![](figures/figures_20_0.png)

-> 🔼 Figure 8 shows 16 consecutive frames of an unconditional dynamic scene generated by DynamicCity on the Occ3D-Waymo dataset, showcasing the model's ability to generate realistic and detailed dynamic scenes.
+> 🔼 Figure 8 shows 16 consecutive frames of an unconditonally generated dynamic scene from the Occ3D-Waymo dataset, showcasing the model's ability to generate realistic and detailed dynamic scenes.
 > <details>
 > <summary>read the caption</summary>
 > Figure 8: Unconditional Dynamic Scene Generation Results.
 We provide qualitative examples of a total of 16 consectutive frames generated by DynamicCity on the Occ3D-Waymo (Tian et al., 2023) dataset.
 Best viewed in colors and zoomed-in for additional details.